 These tools allow you to do more in less time without overloading your employees.
 You’ll cut costs and keep your staff happier.

-How Do You Manage a Workload Plan?
+How Do You Manage a Workforce Plan?

 Workload management will look different for every organization, but here are some common steps in the workload planning process:

 - Evaluate your resource availability in terms of staff, their skills, and equipment.
 It can help to complete this process concurrently with employee evaluations and end-of-year asset evaluation to reduce the workload involved.

 - Estimate your workload and build a list of typical day-to-day tasks.
 Break this list down into the steps required for each task, estimated work hours involved, and prioritize their importance and due dates.

 - Allocate those tasks evenly among your staff.
 You can split tasks into subtasks, if need be, but remember to be fair, impartial, and include your employees in the decision-making process at some point.

 - Establish a system to monitor performance and employee satisfaction and adjust your workload plan as needed.
 Your work isn’t done once you’ve created a work plan.
 You also need to monitor it not only to ensure that it’s being followed but also to make sure that it’s working.
 A poor workload plan is no better than no plan at all!